IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier actor of the Secure Retrieve (SeR) Profile).

-Note: An analogy of the segregation of duties for access control between the Authorization Server and the Resource Server is given in a textbook (*Solving Identity Management in Modern Applications*, *APress 2019* by Yvonne Wilson and Abhishek Hingnikar) comparing the authorization and policy enforcement with a ticketing and entrance control to events (e.g, opera, cinema).
+Note: An analogy of the segregation of duties for access control between the Authorization Server and the Resource Server is given in a textbook (*Solving Identity Management in Modern Applications*, *APress 2019* by Yvonne Wilson and Abhishek Hingnikar) comparing the authorization and policy enforcement with a ticketing and entrance control to events (e.g., opera, cinema).
 In this analogy, the Authorization Server provides the ticket which authorizes participation, while additional checks are performed to finally participate to the event.

 The IUA Profile relies on the OAuth 2.1 Authorization Framework.
 Since the original publication of OAuth 2.0 in 2012, several new RFCs have been published that add or remove functionality from the core specification.
 Version 2.1 of the OAuth Authorization Framework consolidates and simplifies the most commonly used features and best practices of OAuth 2.0.